cloudflare/cloudflare-docs/content/kv/get-started.md

 - Interacting with your KV namespace.
 - Using environments with KV namespaces.

-## 1. Create a KV namespace with Wrangler
+## 1. Create a KV namespace

+You can create a KV namespace via Wrangler or the Cloudflare dashboard.

+### Create a KV namespace via Wrangler

 Wrangler allows you to put, list, get, and delete entries within your KV namespace.